 To use your telephone for local calls, dial 9 + the area code and phone number.
-For long-distance calls, dial 9 to get an outside line and then dial 0.
-The hospital operator will assist you in placing the call with a calling card or credit card.
-To call inside the hospital, dial the five-digit extension.
+For long-distance calls, dial 9 to get an outside line and then dial 0 and the hospital operator will assist you.
+(We do not charge for long-distance calls).
+To make an inside call, please dial the four-digit extension.

-Friends and family may call the main line to the hospital at 713.413.5000 and ask to be transferred to your room, or you may give them your direct extension.
+Friends and family may also call the main line to the hospital at 713.456.5000 and ask to be transferred to your room, or you may give them your direct extension.
 TTY telephones may be available for hearing-impaired patients upon request.
+Public telephones are located at the Beechnut entrance, Emergency entrance and Pavilion lobby.